 No … and nor do the numerous other people who have also gone soap-free, including:

 With water, the most glorious element on the planet, also known by chemists as “The Universal Solvent”.
 I get clean using water and scrubbing.

-Scrubbing brush and flannel have made a triumphant return to me cleansing arsenal.
-Finally the annual flannel, that appears half way down the Christmas stocking, is getting a regular outing.
+Scrubbing brush and flannel have made a triumphant return to my cleansing arsenal.
+Finally, the annual flannel, that appears halfway down the Christmas stocking, is getting a regular outing.

-Basically, to get clean, I have found I have developed almost a ritual that makes sure all of me is scrubbed in a certain order starting with a clean flannel on the face, and ending with the … ahem … areas.
+Basically, to get clean, I have found I have developed a ritual that makes sure all of me is scrubbed in a certain order, starting with a flannel on the face.

 What about hair?

 Yep, hair can do fine without keratin enhancing super shining shampoos with “advanced molecular science” (oh, may we be delivered from shampoos with “science” in them).
 I guess I can’t speak for people with long hair but I have it on good authority that it is a bit odd to start with until everything settles down.

 Received wisdom from those who have gone before also advises that it may take a couple of weeks for the body to balance out generally.
 So a little perseverance is required.

 I think that going soap-free is not just a case of giving up soap.
 There is a more conscious approach to hygiene that can be explored here as to give up soap is to give up one of the crutches that has helped us to “feel” clean for years.